santismo/PhaseLab/README.md

 - Catalyze: generate new "random" presets.

 ## How to Setup:
+Download the PhaseLab folder, place wherever you like, if placed in user preset folder path defaults to that.
 Drag the PhaseLab application (no aluncher) to your desktop or applications folder, double click to open app.
+Start eperimenting!

 ## Disclaimers:
 Currently only tested in Mac OS, and currently not possible to use on factory presets (experimental/under construction), user presets prefered.